kubernetes/kops/README.md

 ## Office Hours

 Kops maintainers set aside one hour every other week for **public** office hours.
-Office hours are hosted on a [zoom video chat](https://zoom.us/my/k8ssigaws) on Fridays at [5 pm UTC/12 noon ET/9 am US Pacific](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12), on odd week numbered weeks.
+Office hours are hosted on a [zoom video chat](https://zoom.us/my/k8ssigaws) on Fridays at [12 noon (Eastern Time)/9 am (Pacific Time)](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12), on odd week numbered weeks.
 We strive to get to know and help developers either working on `kops` or interested in getting to know more about the project.

 ### Open Office Hours Topics